-Not a lot to learn from Paul’s general Leopard introduction as we tried out most features a few weeks ago but still some news here.
-Apparently Apple decided not to enable Time Machine backups over a wireless connection due to some technical issues but it’s still on the feature list and should be included in one of the next updates.
+There is not a lot to learn from Paul’s general Leopard introduction as we tried out most features a few weeks ago but still some news here.
+Apparently, Apple decided not to enable Time Machine backups over a wireless connection due to some technical issues but it’s still on the feature list and should be included in one of the next updates.
 Why else would they have a USB connection on the Airport Extreme?
 It will be possible to buy a large USB hard drive, connect it to your Airport and use it as the Time Machine backup disk for all the Macs on your home network.
 The Time Machine backups are stored in a sensible data structure to make it possible to retrieve files even if you need to access it from Tiger for example.

 Remember the fuss around the whole Leopard resolution independence thing?
 As far as I followed the discussion nobody mentioned it once Leopard came out.
 I may have missed the blogs but hey, Leopard has resolution independence built-in!
 Install the Leopard development tools, check the Quartz Debug application in /Developer/Applications/Graphics Tools and enable the “Show User Interface Resolution” slider in the Tools menu.
 Play around with the slider and see it in action.
-As Paul noted not all Apple’s applications are fully compliant yet (check Finder and you see it isn’t) but it’s definitely a good indication of what it will be.
+As Paul noted not all Apple’s applications are fully compliant yet (check Finder and you see it isn’t) but it’s a good sign of what it will be.

-Apple encourages developers to write Spotlight plugins if your application has some kind of proprietary document format so that Spotlight can index your data as well.
+Apple encourages developers to write Spotlight plugins if your application has proprietary document format so that Spotlight can index your data as well.
 It’s important your Spotlight plugin is as small and performant as possible.
 Don’t load the full document in memory but only extract those elements that may be useful for users to search on.
 This is important as your plugin is loaded each time one of your documents is created or modified, make sure it scales!

 Someone in the audience was wondering if it would make sense to include an application’s database as well.
-It’s possible (a database is a file after all) but it’s probably not such a good idea as you are indexing one database into another (Spotlight doesn’t look directly on your file system, it’s using an internal database).
+It’s possible (a database is a file after all) but it’s probably not such a clever idea as you are indexing one database into another (Spotlight doesn’t look directly on your file system, it’s using an internal database).
 In the future it will be possible to call your database directly from Spotlight so maybe it’s better to leave this for now.

 What if you want to overwrite a specific Quick View or Spotlight plugin?
 Both applications look for their plugins with the following priority: the associated application, the user library, /Library and /System/Library/Plugins.
 This means you can overwrite an Apple plugin by placing yours in one of the “higher” folders.
 Note that the associated application always wins so it’s not possible to write your own PDF renderer for Quick View if you want to use Adobe Reader as your main PDF application.

-On the conference agenda this seemed one of the least interesting topics (what do I know from animations?!) but it turned out to be a typical “Yes, I need to try this at home!” conference thing.
+On the conference agenda this seemed to be one of the least interesting topics (what do I know from animations?!) but it turned out to be a typical “Yes, I need to try this at home!” conference thing.

 Animations are started in serial mode so if you call a move and shrink animation on the same object it will first move and then shrink.
-Add an animation group if you want your animations to start simultaneous (at the group closing statement).
+Add an animation group if you want your animations to start simultaneously (at the group closing statement).

 Don’t forget to enable the “wants layer” option in Interface Builder to enable Core Animation or it won’t work.
 One last remark here: Core Animation was called LayerKit before so replace all LKMethodeName references in Apple’s examples by CAMethodeName.

 Is Xcode the preferred Java editor for Mac OS X?
 No, it isn’t.
-Everyone I spoke today points to Eclipse for Java developments.
-That said it still is a good choice for Cocoa and Carbon coding.
+Everyone I spoke to today points to Eclipse for Java developments.
+That said it still is a workable choice for Cocoa and Carbon coding.
 Carbon misses most of the 64-bit fun so maybe Apple is finally dropping Carbon in favor of Cocoa?
 Two new features (amongst others) in Xcode 3 worth mentioning:

-Apple extracted some common image functions in a separate library as they found out a lot of the development teams were writing the same kind of code: iPhoto, Aperture, Photo Boot and others all need a media browser, image previews, etc. So far the ImageIO library supports the most common image formats but we may expect more supported file type sets in the future.
+Apple extracted some common image functions in a separate library as they found out a lot of the development teams were writing the same kind of code: iPhoto, Aperture, Photo Boot and others all need a media browser, image previews, etc. So far, the ImageIO library supports the most common image formats, but we may expect more supported file type sets in the future.